Terry Blair (serial killer): Family history

-One June 25, 1992, Blair's older brother, Clifford Miller, abducted a woman, forced her to perform oral sex at an abandoned house, and then beat her unconscious.
+On June 25, 1992, Blair's older brother, Clifford Miller, abducted a woman, forced her to perform oral sex at an abandoned house, and then beat her unconscious.
 The victim was hospitalized for more than two months.
 Her injuries consisted of a gunshot wound to the arm, a fractured skull, a broken jaw, and smashed cheekbones.
 The injury to the victim's arm was so serious that she had to get a bone in her arm replaced with metal.
-In 1994, Clifford was convicted forcible sodomy, assault, kidnapping, and armed criminal action.
+In 1994, Clifford was convicted of forcible sodomy, assault, kidnapping, and armed criminal action.
 He was sentenced to two life terms plus 240 years.

 In December 1999, another of Blair's brothers, Daniel, pleaded guilty to federal drug charges and was sentenced to eight years and four months in prison.
 He and another man had been dealing crack.
 Daniel was released from prison on January 19, 2007.

 Two other nephews of Blair have faced criminal charges.
 In 2011, Diamond Blair, who had previously served part of an 18-year sentence for kidnapping, robbery, and forcible sodomy as a teenager, was convicted of federal firearm charges and sentenced to 24 years and five months in prison.
 In 2013, he was convicted of second degree murder, first degree robbery, and two counts of armed criminal action for killing 22-year-old Montague Kevin Ashline during a robbery in Kansas City on June 24, 2009.
 Diamond was sentenced to two life terms plus 100 years on those charges.
 On appeal, his robbery conviction and one of his armed criminal action convictions were overturned, reducing his state sentence to life plus 50 years.
 However, his other two convictions were upheld.

 In December 1991, William Blair, then 16, received a 15-year sentence for first degree robbery.
 He was released from prison on September 28, 2003.
 William later faced 88 charges of robbery, assault, and armed criminal action for a series of violent armed robberies at bars and other businesses from December 3, 2003, to January 8, 2004.
 In some of the robberies, he and three other robbers would fire warning shots, kick, shove, pistol-whip, and threaten to kill employees and customers.
 On October 7, 2004, William pleaded guilty to 17 counts of first-degree robbery, 19 counts of armed criminal action, one count of attempted robbery, and one count of first degree assault.
 In exchange for his guilty plea, the other 50 charges were dropped.

 Crimes

 1982 murder of Angela Monroe

-In 1982, Blair was found guilty of killing Angela Monroe, the mother of two of Blair's children (and pregnant at the time).
+In 1982, Terry Blair was found guilty of killing Angela Monroe, the mother of two of Blair's children (and pregnant at the time).
 Blair was sentenced to 25 years imprisonment for this murder and was released on parole after serving 21 years.
 According to court records he was angry with Monroe for performing acts of prostitution.